 Advanced Mathematical Profiling

-As LightSpace CMS performs all its calibrations with a true mathematical based colour engine, without the need for a guesswork/iterative based approach, the data generated is a direct profile (or colour map) of the display being calibrated, with no virtualisation, iterative re-reads, or need to re-verify measured points during profiling.
+As ColourSpace performs all its calibrations with a true mathematical based colour engine, without the need for a guesswork/iterative based approach, the data generated is a direct profile (or colour map) of the display being calibrated, with no virtualisation, iterative re-reads, or need to re-verify measured points during profiling.

 Total Image Chain Calibration

-As LightSpace CMS can be used in closed-loop calibration mode, or Display Independent Profiling (DIP) mode (both fully automated), it can uniquely calibrate not just the display, but the full image chain to be used for viewing - critical in Home Theatre environments, where the DVD/Blu-ray player is a key component in the image chain, and often outputs a signal that is not 'perfect', and so also requires 'calibration' for complete final accuracy.
+As ColourSpace can be used in closed-loop calibration mode, or Display Independent Profiling (DIP) mode (both fully automated), it can uniquely calibrate not just the display, but the full image chain to be used for viewing - critical in Home Theatre environments, where the DVD/Blu-ray player is a key component in the image chain, and often outputs a signal that is not 'bit-perfect', and so needs to be in the calibration chain for complete final image accuracy.

-Calibration system that link profiling to the final calibration, using guesswork based iterative feedback loops cannot perform such DIP based calibrations.
+Calibration system that link profiling to the final calibration, using guesswork/iterative feedback loops cannot perform such DIP based calibrations.

-For more information on LightSpace CMS disc based DIP calibration see Ted's fantastic LightSpace CMS Calibration Disc at www.displaycalibrations.com.
+For more information on ColourSpace disc based DIP calibration see Ted's fantastic LightSpace CMS Calibration Disc at www.displaycalibrations.com.

-Very uniquely, LightSpace CMS is not restricted to simple grid based patch-set for profiling, and users can define their own profiling sequences, or use the optimised patch sets available to download from Optimised Patch Sequences.
+Very uniquely, ColourSpace is not restricted to pre-set patch-set for profiling, and users can define their own profiling sequences as needed.

-Such sequences can give very high levels of final accuracy, with far smaller patch sets, so in far quicker time scales - ideal for users with slower probes, such as the X-Rite i1 Display Pro, again without the need to guess where patches should be positioned within volumetric space, with a high level of final granularity, far higher than that available via guesswork approach based calibration systems.
+Such sequences can give very high levels of final accuracy, with far smaller patch sets, so in far quicker time scales, with a high level of final calibration granularity.

-Using a patch sequence that covers the whole volumetric colour space with a high level of granularity means that the acquired data-set is capable of dealing with any issues that a given display may be suffering, including any non-linear display errors, white point and grey scale tracking errors, RGB crosstalk and separation errors, colour gamut errors, including poor display non-linearity, which other 3D LUT systems can fail badly with due to excessively poor volumetric measurement coverage (granularity).
+Using a high level of volumetric granularity means that the acquired display profile is capable of dealing with any issues that a given display may be suffering, including any non-linear volumetric errors; tracking errors; RGB crosstalk and separation errors; colour gamut errors; etc.

 Unrivaled Speed for Unrivaled Accuracy